M7Tro/chalk/README.md

 I made a silly mistake by passing my custom middleware with () into app.use.
 I thought it was correct because that is how I did it with cookieParser().
 But I guess I did not consider that it also returns a function.

 On successfuly JWT validation, I will attach the decoded userId to the res.locals.userId.

+After adding the JWT-verifying middleware, next step is to implement the logout endpoint.

+The idea is simply that we delete the JWT cookie from the browser's storage.